-The total cost of ownership is an assessment of all costs related to owning and using a car throughout its life.
+The total cost of ownership (TCO) is an assessment of all costs related to owning and using a car throughout its life.
 This includes the initial purchase price, costs of financing, insurance expenses, day-to-day operating costs, the impact of depreciation, and other fees, including registration and parking.
 Understanding the total cost of ownership is crucial for making well-informed decisions when buying a car, planning a budget for a vehicle purchase, and selecting a car that aligns with your long-term financial objectives.

 What is Total Cost of Ownership